COVID-19 Update: We remain open and ready to help.

 Methane (CH4) plays a critical role in the radiation balance and chemistry of the atmosphere.
-According to the most recently published IPCC Fourth Assessment Report, methane is the second most important greenhouse gas after carbon dioxide.
-The global average abundance of methane has increased from 1570 ppb in 1979 to over 1800 ppb in 2011.
+According to the most recently published IPCC Fifth Assessment Report, methane is the second most important greenhouse gas after carbon dioxide.
+The global average abundance of methane has increased from 1570 ppb in 1979 to over 1830 ppb in 2015.
 The major anthropogenic sources are anaerobic production from landfills, ruminant animals and their waste, release from the mining and use of fossil fuel, burning of biomass, etc..
 On average, over the global scale, landfill methane emissions contribute between 10-19% of the anthropogenic methane burden into the atmosphere[2, 4, 6].
 In the United States, as much as 37% of annual anthropogenic CH4 emissions to the atmosphere are from landfills.

-In the United States, the Environmental Protection Agency (USEPA) has recently enacted a new rule related to the mandatory reporting of greenhouse gases, which requires some municipal solid waste landfills to report their emissions of greenhouse gases, including methane.
+In the United States, the Environmental Protection Agency (EPA) has recently enacted a new rule related to the mandatory reporting of greenhouse gases, which requires some municipal solid waste landfills to report their emissions of greenhouse gases, including methane.

 Many landfills currently report emissions using the inventory method, which is based on methane production rate, the rate of methane oxidation and the amount of methane recovered.
 The production rate is based on the estimated rate of decay of the various biodegradable components of solid wastes.
 This approach often involves large uncertainties due to inaccuracies of the input data and many assumptions in the estimation.
 Measuring methane emissions directly from landfills and developing a better understanding of how environmental variables control these emissions are essential for reducing the uncertainty in reported greenhouse gas emissions.